wednesday331/SimpleGvtInfoTable/README.md

-# Obtaining Governmental Information and Displaying a Sortable Table:
+# Displaying Governmental Information in a Sortable Table:

 This project was created as a job interview mock assignment to gauge whether I was a suitable candidate to work for that company (I own this code!).